OHELLEL/MatrixEngine/README.md

     - propertyName: the name of the property that we want to extract (e.g: fft2d or hist).
     - indicies: index or indicies of the targeted matricies (integer or an array of integers).

+20. The "pushDownStream()" Method:

+    takes any number of values (matricies) and push them down stream for further processing using the step() or run() methods or displaying using the "printToDOM()" method.

 ## Set Methods (applies to: realSet, complexSet, pointSet, vectorSet):